-In February 1962, astronaut John Glenn made history as the first man to orbit Earth.
+In February 1962, astronaut John Glenn made history as the first American to orbit Earth.
 Few people today are aware of how uncertain it was as to whether he’d make it home.
 Or they weren’t until the movie Hidden Figures recounted the story.

 But the movie isn’t really about Glenn.
 The real heroes of the film are the female African-American mathematicians who worked behind the scenes — as human “computers” — to make sure the critical numbers added up for plotting Glenn’s safe return.